-• Regulation (EC) N° 1406/2002 as amended, Art.
-1.3, 2.2(a), 2.2(d), 2.4(i) and 2a.3(a)

-- To increase the effectiveness and efficiency of EMSA's integrated maritime information services to its full potential based on existing applications such as SafeSeaNet.
-(B1) - Work to further develop the EU maritime traffic monitoring and information system.
-(B3) - Subject to the provision of financial and human resources the Agency shall engage in supporting other communities and enhance its role as central EU data provider of maritime related information as defined by its Founding Regulation.
-(B4) - To continue developing its role as forum for discussion of best practices.
-(D5)

-- Provide technical assistance and support to Member States regarding the technical implementation of the National Single Window. - Support Member States with knowledge sharing and exchange of best practices on reporting requirements. - Support the Commission in any work related to preparing legislative proposals in the field of Reporting Formalities, Blue Belt or e-Maritime. - Support the Commission and Member States with eMS group meetings. - Provide operational support to all users, including necessary training and help desk activities.

-Planned output 2015 Actual output 2015 Support for the technical implementation of the Reporting Formalities Directive (2010/65/EU), and in particular for the development of the National Single Windows (NSW) of Member States.
-Supported the Commission and Member States in implementing the Directive by compiling documents for eMS meetings, including the NSW Guidelines and Data Mapping, as well as by providing technical assistance to Greece, Italy, Romania, Malta and Finland.
-Developed further the NSW prototype and drew up specifications for an enhanced NSW prototype, which incorporates an eManifest pilot project.
-Assisted Eurostat in concluding a study on how to use SafeSeaNet and NSW data to compile EU maritime statistics.
+Legal Basis Regulation (EC) N° 1406/2002 as amended, Art.
+1.3, 2.2(a), 2.2(d), 2.4(i) and 2a.3(a) Multi-annual strategic objectives To increase the effectiveness and efficiency of EMSA's integrated maritime information services to its full potential based on existing applications such as SafeSeaNet.
+(B1) Work to further develop the EU maritime traffic monitoring and information system.
+(B3) Subject to the provision of financial and human resources the Agency shall engage in supporting other communities and enhance its role as central EU data provider of maritime related information as defined by its Founding Regulation.
+(B4) To continue developing its role as forum for discussion of best practices.
+(D5) Annual objectives 2015 National Single Window. mber States regarding the technical implementation of the naring and exchange of best practices on reporting Support the Commission in any work related to preparing legislative proposals in the field of Reporting Formalities, Blue Belt or e-Maritime.
+Support the Commission and Member States with eMS group meetings.
+Provide operational support to all users, including necessary training and help desk activities. ig necessary training and help desk activities.
+Planned output 2015 Actual output 2015 Support for the technical implementation of the Reporting Formalities Directive (2010/65/EU), and in particular for the development of the National Single Windows (NSW) of Member States. the 1.
+Supported the Commission and Member States in implementing the Directive by compiling documents Output Indicators Target 2015 Result 2015 c.

-Output Indicators Target 2015 Result 2015 SafeSeaNet system data exchange in support of the Reporting Formalities Directive (2010/65/EU) The requirements of Reporti (2010/65/EU) are integrated and therefore covered by the in the PORT+ message, c.
 Integrated maritime services

+1419012010 SafeSeaNet system data exchange in support of the Reporting Formalities Directive (2010/65/EU) The requirements of Report (2010/65/EU) are integrated and therefore covered by the l in the PORT+ message,